 Management requires input from accountants for any crucial decision that affects the company’s finance.
 It is such a critical aspect to consider because it will affect future profit and loss.
 On the other hand, bookkeepers are not involved in the company’s decision-making process.

 A bookkeeper will submit the report to the accountant and the management.
 The accountant will then analyze the data and arrange budgeting plans that they think will benefit the business.
 Managers will look into it and make decisions accordingly.

 Job Descriptions of A Bookkeeper

-If you’re wondering what does a bookkeeper do, it’s relatively straightforward.
+If you’re wondering what a bookkeeper does, it’s relatively straightforward.
 Most of the time, a bookkeeper will be busy with data entry and receipt wrangling.
 Their main job is to document and summarize every earning and spending as neatly and meticulously as possible.
 To be more specific, these are the things that a bookkeeper should do:

-- Recording every transaction, both credits, and debits.
+- Recording every transaction, both credits and debits.

 - Documenting receipts for every transaction